ReDASers/PhishBench/README.md

 ```

-This will create a starter configuration file `Config_file.ini` that dictates the execution of PhishBench.
+This will create a starter configuration file that dictates the execution of PhishBench.
+Then edit the config file to specify your settings.

 If you are extracting features from a dataset, you must specify the location of the dataset via either a relative path to the current directory or an absolute path.